wangxiaogang866/fglabel/README.md

-# fglabel
+# Learning to Group and Label Fine-Grained Shape Components

-Learning to Group and Label Fine-Grained Shape Components This is the code repository for "Learning to Group and Label Fine-Grained Shape Components”
+This is the code repository for "Learning to Group and Label Fine-Grained Shape Components”

 Created by Xiaogang Wang, Bin Zhou, Haiyue Fang, Xiaowu Chen, Qinping Zhao, Kai Xu